maddsua/lambda-lite/README.md

 \* again, don't forget to replace `[tag]` with an actual version tag

+## Routing

+### 404 pages

+Create a route with a path `/_404` to provide custom 404 response.

+### Expanded paths

+A path that ends with a star (`/path/*`) or has `expand` config propery set to true will catch all requests that would be covered by a glob.

+Yeah, I can't use words, whatever, it just means that a path like `/api/*` would "catch" requests to `/api/beer` IF the last one is not defined.

 ## Deploying

-The fastest way to deploy LambdaLite is Railwal.app, altho you can run it virtually anywhere.
+The fastest way to deploy LambdaLite is Railwal.app, altho you can run it virtually anywhere (including Cloudflare Workers 🤠).

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/template/YslOZk?referralCode=Mi0Jqj)